HomeSpecialties › Gastroenterology

 How long does training take?

 A structural minimum of about seven years from internship: 1 year intern + 3 years Basic Physician Training + 3 years Advanced Training in Gastroenterology, leading to FRACP.
-In practice it's commonly 8–11 years, because many do extra unaccredited gastroenterology/registrar time and research to be competitive, and many add a further therapeutic-endoscopy or hepatology fellowship.
+In practice it's commonly 8–11 years — see the Realistic pathway for why.

 Is selection national or state-based?